arminsabouri/ohttp-nostr-nip/ohttp-nostr.md

 * A filter MUST be included in the query string with the key `filter`. // TODO: decide on the encoding
 * The encoding format for this filter (hexified JSON vs. URL-encoded JSON) remains an open question.

 Relays MUST return a `200 OK` response with the inner BHTTP response if the request is valid.
 The response MUST be formatted as new line delimited JSON.
+All available events within the event scope (defined below) MUST be returned in the response.

 ### Key configuration lifetime